natural-harmonia-gropius/hdr-toys/README.md

 + glsl-shader=~~/shaders/hdr-toys/tone-mapping/bt2446c.glsl
 ```

 This table lists the features of operators.
-Operators below the blank row are for testing and should not be used for watching.

 | Operator | Applied to | Conversion peak |
 | -------- | ---------- | --------------- |